IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 **Figure 2:3.Y1.4-1: Interaction Diagram**

-#### 2:3.Y1.4.1 Provide Multimedia Report Bundle
+#### 2:3.Y1.4.1 Provide Multimedia Report Bundle **Message**
 The Sender sends a multimedia report bundle to the Receiver.

 The Receiver shall support handling such messages from more than one Sender.
 The Sender shall support making requests to more than one Receiver.

 ##### 2:3.Y1.4.1.1 Trigger Events

-When a radiologist completed a dictation on a study and signed off the report.
+A radiologist completed a dictation on a study and signed off the report.
 This trigger is associated with an intention that the Receiver stores the multimedia report contents and makes it available for subsequent query and retrieve requests.

 ##### 2:3.Y1.4.1.2 Message Semantics

-This message is a HTTP POST request.
+This message is an HTTP POST request.
 The Sender is the User Agent.
 The Receiver is the Origin Server.

 The Sender shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing the following:
 - one DiagnosticReport Resource